vojtechmares/vojtechmares.com/content/about.md

 Shortly after my first server went live I got interested in having a website, so I started to learning programming in PHP.

+**Sep 2013 - Sep 2014**: Helpdesk at [Hicoria.com](https://hicoria.com) game hosting\
+My responsibility was answering tickets and configuring the game servers if needed.
+At the end I shifted more towards VPS rather then gaming.

-**Sep 2016 - Jun 2017**: I was teaching some basic IT at Centre of leisuire time activities in Prague.
+**Sep 2016 - Jun 2017**: Teacher at Centre of leisuire time activities\
+I was teaching some basic IT at Centre of leisuire time activities in Prague.
 I had 3 courses which were:

 * Programming basics (C++ for the most)
 * Hardware (not just computers) and some networking
 * Robotics with Lego Mindstorms (and at the end small examples with Arduino which were more to show then to teach)

 It was great experience and even I learned a lot, some things were new for me on technical side of things (my knowledge is not infinite).
 But I learned much more about how to teach, how to manage group of people, how to share your knowledge and one day I would love to take this skills in use by doing trainings or short courses for example.

-**Sep 2013 - Sep 2014**: Helpdesk at [Hicoria.com](https://hicoria.com) game hosting

-**Sep 2016 - Jun 2017**: Teacher at Centre of leisuire time activities

 **Since Apr 2018**: Freelance software developer